groundhoggwp/groundhogg/README.txt

 Groundhogg provides tools that allow you to create and send high converting email marketing campaigns in a matter of seconds, along with a number of pre-written templates to provide inspiration.

-Our [extensions library](https://groundhogg.io/downloads/ \"extensions library\") will allow you to connect WordPress\' most powerful plugins, adding more trigger points and useful interaction tools.
+Our [extensions library](https://groundhogg.io/downloads/) will allow you to connect WordPress' most powerful plugins, adding more trigger points and useful interaction tools.

 == Installation ==
 = Plugin Repo =